Basic Science Pharmacology

 Board Pearl

 The three factors for PML risk on natalizumab are: JCV antibody status/index, prior immunosuppression, and treatment duration >24 months.
-A JCV-negative patient has near-zero PML risk.
+A JCV-negative patient has very low PML risk, NOT zero (false negatives + later seroconversion possible — continue periodic JCV Ab monitoring).
 If JCV+ with index >1.5 and >2 years on therapy, strongly consider switching.
 PML lesions do NOT enhance initially (unlike MS) and involve subcortical U-fibers.

 NMOSD-Specific Therapies